rodrigo-fss/students/challenge-1/README.md

 All the transformation is done with Kafka Streams, a framework design to this principle - transform data in streaming pipelines.
 As you should have thought, this certainly reduce the range of transformations we can perform on the data before it reaches the data marts.

 With this design the data should be in a ready to be ingested and consume format after the transformation, so if you want an aggregated metric of sales per region - the schema of the messages after the Kafka Streams pipeline should be really close to the presented to the company, and once it is, we use Kafka Connect to insert this metric directly inside of the database making it ready to be consumed in just a few seconds after the event occurred!

-Implementation costs can vary a lot depending on the kind of transformation Kafka Streams has to do before make the indicator available but its implementation tends to be much easier than the batch one since we only have to configure the environment and code the transformation.
-A MVP should be ready in 3 weeks with a 3 people team.
-(Its good to remember that scaling the team does not have a linear impact on the deadline, its easy to think that 6 people would be able to do it in a week and a half but many real world cases show us thats not true most of the times)